GandhiCloudLab/mcm-goldensignal-upro/readme.md

         - ocp43-mcm-gan-a
 ```

 b.
-Replace the value `ocp43-mcm-gan-a` value your cluster name.
+Replace the value `ocp43-mcm-gan-a` with your cluster name.

 ### 2. Obtain the Hub server config info.